HazimZaghlol/Airbnb-listing-EDA/README.md

 Prerequisites
 To replicate and run this project locally, you need to have the following tools and libraries installed:

-Python (3.x recommended)
+-Python (3.x recommended)
-Jupyter Notebook
+-Jupyter Notebook
-Pandas
+-Pandas
-Matplotlib
+-Matplotlib
-Seaborn
+-Seaborn
-ipyleaflet
+-ipyleaflet
-plotly
+-plotly